-Within ninety (90) days from the effectivity of these Guidelines, all DNFBPs shall prepare and have available for inspection an updated ML/TFPP embodying the principles and provisions stated in these Guidelines.
-The compliance officer shall submit to the AMLC a sworn certification that a new ML/TFPP has been prepared, duly noted and approved by the DNFBP's Board of Directors or other governing body.
+Within six (6) months from the effectivity of these Guidelines, all DNFBPs shall prepare and have available for inspection an updated MTPP embodying the principles and provisions stated in these Guidelines.
+The compliance officer shall, within three (3) months thereafter, submit to the AMLC a sworn certification (attached to these Guidelines as Annex D) that a new MTPP has been prepared, duly noted and approved by the DNFBP's Board of Directors or other governing body.

 Section 10.
-Internal Controls and Internal Audit Program. - The DNFBP shall establish internal controls to ensure day-to-day compliance with its AML/CFT obligations under the AMLA, these Guidelines, and other applicable issuances, taking into consideration the size and complexity of the its operations.
+Internal Controls and Internal Audit Program. - The DNFBP shall establish internal controls to ensure day-to-day compliance with its AML/CTF obligations under the AMLA, these Guidelines, and other applicable issuances, taking into consideration the size and complexity of the its operations.

 Qualified personnel who are independent of the unit being audited shall conduct internal audits for DNFBPs.
 The auditors shall have the support and a direct line of communication to the DNFBP's Board of Directors, or other governing body the partners or the sole proprietor, as the case may be.
 The DNFBP's internal audit program shall include periodic and independent evaluation of the DNFBP's risk management, as well as the sufficiency and degree of adherence to its compliance measures.
-Internal audit examination scope shall cover the accuracy of customer identification information, covered and suspicious transaction reports, and all other records and internal controls pertaining to compliance with AML/CFT obligations.
+Internal audit examination scope shall cover the accuracy of customer identification information, covered and suspicious transaction reports, and all other records and internal controls pertaining to compliance with AML/CTF obligations.
 Internal audits shall be conducted at least once every two (2) years or at such frequency as necessary, consistent with the risk assessment of the DNFBPs.

 The results of the internal audit shall be timely and directly communicated to both the DNFBP's Board of Directors or senior management, or the partners or the sole proprietor, as the case may be, and the compliance officer.
 There shall also be a written procedure by which deficiencies in a compliance program are promptly remedied once identified by an internal audit.
-Moreover, audit results relative to AML/CFT compliance shall promptly be made available to the AMLC upon request.
+Moreover, audit results relative to AML/CTF compliance shall promptly be made available to the AMLC upon request.